genexuslabs/web-controls-library/src/components/edit/readme.md

 ### trigger-text

 The text of the trigger button.
-If a text is specified and an image is specified (through an `img` element with `slot="trigger-img"`), the image is ignored
+If a text is specified and an image is specified (through an element with `slot="trigger-content"`), the content is ignored and the text is used instead.

 ### type